 Even if you don’t qualify for the expunction of a criminal record, you may be able to obtain an “order of nondisclosure” from the court.
 While an order of nondisclosure prevents the viewing of your criminal record by the public, it may still be viewed by law enforcement officers, certain governmental bodies, and authorized justice agencies.

 At the law office of Bailey & Galyen, we offer a free initial consultation to every client.
-For an appointment with an experienced Texas criminal defense attorney, contact us by e-mail or call our offices at one of the convenient locations listed below.
+For an appointment with an experienced Texas criminal defense attorney, call us at 844-402-2992 or contact us by e-mail.
 We will take your call 24 hours a day, seven days a week.